101010x/hood-ip8/README.md

 #  Awards App.
-This is a web app that allows users to post their projects and have them voted for.
+This is a web app that allows users to join various neighborhoods and create posts in those neighborhoods.

 ##  Getting Started

 ###  Prerequisites and Installing
-You need to install the following software to have the app running on your local machine for development and testing purposes.
+You need to install the following software to have the  Django api app running on your local machine for development and testing purposes.
 Instructions on how to install will also be provided next to the software.

 |Software|Installation Instructions/Terminal Commands|